iKostanOrg/codewars/kyu_7/always_perfect/README.md

 be 1X2X3X4=24.
 If we add 1 to the product that would become 25, since the result number is a perfect square the square root of 25 would be 5.

-So now lets write a function which takes numbers separated by commas in string format and returns the number which is a perfect square and the square root of that number.
+So now let's write a function which takes numbers separated by commas in string format and returns the number which is a perfect square and the square root of that number.